-On a scale of 1 to 5, managers rate the importance of having good interpersonal skills at 4.37, just below the ‘ability to work in teams’ which comes in at 4.49.
-Although technology is increasingly becoming the interface through which business in most workplaces is conducted, you still require the necessary verbal and diplomatic skills to relate effectively with your coworkers and employers.
+On a scale of 1 to 5, managers rate the importance of having good interpersonal skills at 4.37, just below the ‘ability to work in teams’ (which obviously comes in at 4.49).
+In all seriousness, though, there's a reason why they are so valued; even though most workplace business is now conducted through instant messaging software, it's still necessary to possess verbal and diplomatic skills in order to work effectively with your colleagues and/or bosses.

 10. Fostering Effective Communication